-Christian Health Care Center’s (CHCC) short-term rehab program recently announced BIG news for individuals living with Parkinson’s disease.
+Christian Health Care Center’s (CHCC) short-term rehab program has a BIG advantage for individuals living with Parkinson’s disease.
 LSVT BIG, research-based physical and occupational therapy addressing symptoms of Parkinson’s disease, has joined the roster of outpatient rehab therapies.

 Parkinson’s is a brain-based movement disorder that affects the ability to perform common, daily activities.
 The disease is chronic and progressive, with symptoms worsening over time.
 Common symptoms include tremors, stiffness or rigidity of muscles, slowness of movement, low speech volume, sleep problems, anxiety, depression, fatigue, numbness, burning, and pain.